danny-lowery/k6-accelerator/README.md

 #### Pre-requisites

 - It is assumed that you already have the backend running on port `3000`.
-If not, execute `npm run api:start`
+If not, execute `npm run api:start:verify:api`
 - Execute the relevant npm script `npm run k6:xk6-dashboard:build:linux` (Linux & WSL) / `npm run k6:xk6-dashboard:build:mac` (Mac)

 ### Test Execution